osrf-migration/srcsim-wiki/cloud.md

 Click on continue to launch the machine instances on the cloud.

-### Start a round
+### Start a constellation

 There are two instances in a round: One for the Simulator (top), and the other for the Field Computer (bottom).

+1. You must wait until both machines are provisioned before using them.
+This might take a few minutes.
+    1. Wait for the instance's public IP to show up on the interface
+    1. Once they show up, click on both of them, this opens 2 new tabs on your browser
+    1. At first, nothing will show on the tab.
+Refresh those tabs from time to time until you see a cloudsim message indicating that the instance is up and running.
-In the Simulator instance, there is a `Run` widget that allows you to run 5 different rounds of SRC simulation.
-Clicking on a numbered button here will launch the SRC simulator inside the Simulator instance.
-Before doing so, make sure the instances is up and running by clicking on the IP address link.
-A page will be displayed when the instance is ready, otherwise the link will not work.

-Click on the `>1` button to launch the simulation.
+1. In the Simulator instance, there is a `Run` widget that allows you to run 5 different SRC worlds.
+Clicking on a numbered button here will launch the SRC world inside the Simulator instance.
+Click on the `>1` button to launch the first world.

-### Launch your software on Field computer
+### Launch your software on field computer

 The Field Computer instance is where your code will be deployed.
 The `Run` widget has a `START` button, that once triggered, will clone your repo, build the docker image as per your Dockerfile, and run the docker container.

 Click on the `START` button to launch your software.

-### Stop the Round

-Once you're done with the round, click on the `STOP` button in the Simulator instance to stop the simulation, and click on the `STOP` button in the Field computer instance to stop the docker container running your code.

 ### VPN Access